 If your foundation is large, tune the following parameters, in this order:

 - Increase the size of your Telegraf Agent Virtual Machine.
 The Telegraf agent is responsible for collecting metrics and transforming them into the Wavefront data format.
-The is typically CPU and memory bound, so increasing virtual machine size can increase perfrmance.
+The is typically CPU and memory bound, so increasing virtual machine size can increase performance.

 - Increase the scrape interval.
 If collection times for some scrape targets are greater than 12 seconds, consider changing the scrape interval for your environment to a lower frequency.
 Typically, 120% of the longest observed collection time is safe.